Skip links

 in Tags

-The physicist Tullio Regge, in Scientific American, talks for the first time about creso wheat, patented 5 years earlier by Bozzini and Mosconi, obtained in “gamma fields” with radioactive cesium.
+Physicist Tullio Regge, in Scientific American, speaks for the first time of creso wheat, patented 5 years earlier by Bozzini and Mosconi, obtained in the “gamma fields” with radioactive cesium.
 It will soon become (in 1982) the most cultivated in Italy.

 1979